2017 AIHL season: Scoring leaders

 List shows the ten top skaters sorted by points, then goals.
 Updated 27 August 2017.

 Leading goaltenders

 Only the top five goaltenders, based on save percentage with a minimum 40% of the team's ice time.
 Updated 27 August 2017.

 Season awards

+The Melbourne Ice won the H. Newman Reid Trophy after finishing first in the regular season with 71 points.
+The Adelaide Adrenaline's Cameron Critchlow won the Most Valuable Player and Rob Haselhurst of the Perth Thunder was named Defenceman of the Year.
+The CBR Brave's Bayley Kubara was named Rookie of the Year, Damien Ketlo of the Sydney Ice Dogs won the Goaltender of the Year and the Melbourne Ice's Joey Hughes was named the Skaters Network Local Player of the Year.
+Perth Thunder's Dave Ruck was named Coach of the Year.

 Below lists the 2017 AIHL regular season award winners.